HeadlampTest/HeadlampTest/README.md

 This is the repository of all support-related goodies that you might find helpful.

 First in: an automated test example using Microsoft Visual Studio, C#, MSTest, and the Selenium ChromeDriver.
-You'll want to look this over before you try to integrate Headlamp into your test automation.
+You'll want to look this over when you're ready to integrate Headlamp into your test automation.

 We welcome contributions!
-Have you got Headlamp working on Mac or Linux, or with other test automation frameworks or platforms? **Please share!**
+Have you got Headlamp working with your test automation on Mac or Linux, or with other frameworks or platforms? **Please share!**

 📫 How to reach us: support@headlamptest.com